RodgerOliver/guides/git.md

 If you want to work on a file an commit before the work is done remove the wanted files from the stage area.

+## See Changes In The Files

+`git diff .`

+Get all changes in the files compared to the last commit.

 ## Commit

 `git commit -m "[message]"`

 When a commit is make a history is created with the changes that you have made to the files.

+`git commit --amend`

+To override the last commit with the current changes made.

 ## Commit history